rhortensius/gaze_blink/README.md

 2. Connect to the SDK
 3. Run a command, e.g., python gaze.py -n -b

 With the gaze_blink script you can loop left-gaze (natural/standard), right-gaze (natural/standard) or blink.
-You can use --help to show the help string

 -h (--help)				Show the help string